erikrikarddaniel/biomakefiles/doc/DADA2.eemisdada2.md

 ```

 This creates a file with seqid and sequence that can be used, together with the
-original table, to create a file with seqid, sample and count (using R for
+original table, to create a file with seqid, sample and count (use R/tidyverse for
 instance).
 Moreover, a fasta file, `dada2.cleaned.merged.bimeras.fna`, using
 the same seqids as sequence names.
 The latter is suitable to use for running a
 program that determines the taxonomy of sequences.